White Noise for Tinnitus – When It Helps and How to Use It

 Compare Tinnitus Apps

-A side-by-side look at what separates dedicated tinnitus apps from generic sound apps — background play, frequency matching, offline use, and privacy.
+Side-by-side look at what separates dedicated tinnitus apps from generic sound apps — background play, frequency matching, offline use, privacy.

 Which noise colour suits your tinnitus type?
 A practical comparison across frequency profiles and use cases.